Running ED simulation

 min_energies[(l,sz)]= np.min(all_energies)

-Make a plot of the triplet gap as function of system size
+Finally, we make a plot of the triplet gap as a function of system size.

 gapplot = pyalps.DataSet()